fuckedmywayuptothetopp/immos-scripts/README.md

-very emotional day github got taken down.
+# very emotional day github got taken down.

+# I will be reuploading every file later, will also be explaining alot.